ingebrigtfb/ai-trex-runner/README.md

 ## 🎮 Have Fun!

-Enjoy playing the T-Rex Runner game!
+Enjoy playing DINO DASH!
 Try to beat your high score and challenge your friends.
-The game gets progressively harder, so stay focused and keep jumping!
+The game gets progressively harder, so stay focused and keep dashing through the prehistoric landscape!

 ---

-**Happy Gaming! 🦖🏃‍♂️**
+**Happy Dashing! 🦖💨🏃‍♂️**